cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/04-messages.md

 ## `MsgStoreCode`

-Uploading to the Wasm VM storage the bytecode of a Wasm light client contract is achieved by means of `MsgStoreCode`:
+Uploading the Wasm light client contract to the Wasm VM storage is achieved by means of `MsgStoreCode`:

 ```go
 type MsgStoreCode struct {